PPBDS/tutorial.helpers/vignettes/instructions.md

 rmarkdown::render("inst/tutorials/02-terminal/tutorial.Rmd")
 ```

-This assumes that you are located in the main directory of **your.package*, as you normally would be.
+This assumes that you are located in the main directory of **your.package**, as you normally would be.
 I am not sure if this will catch all potential errors, but it will catch many issues, and it is very quick.
 Replace `02-terminal` with the appropriate directory.

 ### Test before submitting a PR

-Once you are done writing your tutorial, you need to make sure it works before you submit a pull request.
+Once you are done editing your tutorial, you need to make sure it works before you submit a pull request.

 1. Click "Install and Restart" from the Build tab.
 Then, hit "Start Tutorial" in the Tutorial tab.
 This mimics the experience that users will have.
 This will catch some common errors, like having two code chunks with the same name.
 (I am not sure if this does more or less than the simple test as above.)